Freddy Vachha

-Freddy Vachha is a British businessman and a retired academic and politician who was the leader of the UK Independence Party (UKIP) from June 2020 to (disputed) April 2021.
+Freddy Vachha is a British businessman and a retired academic and politician who served as Leader of the UK Independence Party from June to September 2020.

 Early life

 Freddy Vachha was born in Bombay, India, in December 1957.
-After graduating, with First Class Honours, in Physics and Mathematics, he worked as a school-teacher, lecturer and tutor in mathematics and physics.
+After graduating, with First Class Honours, in Physics and Mathematics, he worked as a school-teacher at Cathedral and John Connon School, lecturer at Agrawal Classes for IIT JEE, and tutor in mathematics and physics.
 Between 1980 and 1981, he studied accounting and obtained a Diploma in Accountancy, First Class with Distinction, from the predecessor institution to London Guildhall University.
 From 1981 to 1984, he worked at the accounting firm Ernst & Whinney, the predecessor to Ernst & Young, and continued as a consultant there for several years.
 He then ran his own computer software company Digital Precision Ltd, developing and publishing software for the Sinclair QL and other computers until 1995, and worked as a business consultant.
 A former member of Mensa, he was its UK Chess Champion several times.

 Vachha has Indian Anglo-Parsi heritage.